Financial Aid

 • Shop smarter for groceries.

-grocery stores.
+There are grocery stores and then there are grocery stores.
 What’s the difference?
 Fancy-schmancy grocery stores charge a premium price for the shopping experience whereas discount grocery stores have edible food (the goal) for better prices.
+Do yourself a favor and get more for your money without the pomp and circumstance.
+Though it is a nice experience, remember the goal at hand: groceries.

 • Attend campus meetings for organizations you may want to join.